AndrewDHulse/SKRBL/README.md

 ## Getting Started

-Start by clicking <a href=https://skrbl-673d033cbc21.herokuapp.com/posts/64b6139e10119609f684e138>This link</a>
+Start by clicking <a href=https://skrbl-673d033cbc21.herokuapp.com/posts>This link</a>

 Click the "Log in" hyperlink displayed in the top-right corner of the screen.
 To view a post in its entirety, click the "View Post" link.

 To comment, fill out the comment form.

 To Post a SKRBL, click the notebook button promintently displayed on the lower portion of the screen.

+## Features

+- Randomly generated prompts called from a seeded database
+- User Profiles
+- Index of posts
+- Ability to add and delete comments
+- Ability to edit and delete posts

 ## Technologies Used